 Soroptimist Club is an international NGOs that focuses is support for women and girls.

 UN Women is the UN Agency with the mandate to support gender equality and the empowerment of women

-Since 1985, LEAF has intervened in over 90 cases that have advanced equality in Canada.
+Women’s Legal Education and Action Fund (LEAF) has intervened in over 90 cases that have advanced equality in Canada since 1985.
 LEAF education programs educate and empower both young women and men by teaching them about sexual rights, responsibilities, and the meaning of consent in law, so that they are less likely to become victims – or perpetrators.